davestewart/davestewart-content/content/blog/productivity/rocks-pebbles-sand/index.md

 It's a feature-packed tab manager for Chrome, built for speed and organisation, that ends the stress of too many tabs *plus* the fear of losing them.
 It's full of exciting, productivity-boosting features, which I will be revealing very soon.

-The release is slated for September; I can let you know directly if you just click [here](https://controlspace.app).
+I can let you know when it's ready if you'd like to click [here](https://controlspace.app).